DanDevel/MyTasksApp/README.md

 Finally, it's worth noting that this is a very basic database structure.
 As the application grows and becomes more complex, it may be necessary to add more tables and establish relationships between them.
 However, for a simple task management application, this structure should be sufficient.

+# Project Limitations
+This project has some significant limitations that were encountered during development.
+These limitations are directly related to technical aspects and permissions, and it's crucial for users to be aware of them when interacting with the project.

+## Docker
+The first limitation is related to Docker installation.
+Although Docker is an extremely useful and widely used tool for creating and managing isolated development environments, the Docker installation on the Windows operating system has presented restrictions.
+These restrictions are tied to the nature of Windows itself, which limits the implementation of some Docker features.

+## Google API Integration
+The second limitation is regarding integration with the Google API.
+Initially, it was planned to integrate the project with one of Google's APIs to add additional features to the app.
+However, this integration was not possible due to access restrictions to Google's API.
+My Google account does not have free access to Google's API, and I don't have an account to share with third parties.

+These limitations are temporary, and I hope to resolve them in the future.
+As soon as my account has access to the necessary resources, or when I get an account that allows sharing access with third parties, I will be able to add these functionalities to the project.

 ## Contribution
 Contributions are always welcome!
 Feel free to open an Issue or a Pull Request.